 Reshoots are not just a case of ousting a thespian as if nothing has happened other than what amounts to an array of expensive screen tests.
 Contrary to wishful thinking on behalf of the many studios, reshoots are not delayed pick-up shots.
 If reshoots are like rehab then meetings are like interventions.
 If an actor or actress is replaced after shooting a number of scenes that go way beyond the screen test stage, there is no way that it can’t be an inconvenience unless it’s been planned beforehand.
 It’s not cheap if the ousted performer is a member of the Screen Actors Guild.
 Unless non-union personnel are hired, SAG-affiliated cast and crew members have to be paid more for coming back.
 This wouldn’t be a problem if the producers want publicity from expenditure.
 Some movies only get attention because of this.

-It’s the next thing to impossible to do reshoots on a Hollywood feature film whose maximum spending speed is under three or four million dollars.
+It’s the next thing to impossible to do reshoots on a Hollywood feature film whose maximum budget is under three or four million dollars.
 A great deal of this has to do with the fact that all of the studios have heavy duty contracts with the unions which require a lot of people to be around the set, whether you need them or not.
 If you intend to do any location work, you’ve got to hire Teamsters to drive the trucks, and they don’t come cheap.
+They are the scourge of the industry.
 Union contracts prevent the same make-up person from making up both faces and bodies.
 The studio is hardly blameless, as their creative accounting methods will pass off as much of the overhead of running the studio onto the production budgets of films as they can get away with.
 Add it all up, throw in the stuff you really need, and you just can’t get away cheap.

 Studio administration (not just lawyers and agents) have to vet the contracts.
 If Gene Hackman had signed a contract for reshoots in Superman II, he would’ve been contractually obligated to stay.
 If footage of a replaced actor has to be reused (as was the case in Aliens), the script supervisor (a.k.a. the continuity checker) has to be more of an eagle eye than usual.
 If there is a legal barrier that prevents the film-makers from reusing footage without the actor’s permission then the script supervisor (as well as other crew members along with cast members) have to sign a nondisclosure agreement.
 Walter Hill didn’t have to worry about this when firing Thomas G. Waites from The Warriors.
 His character simply met a premature end which happened logically.
 This also happened to Conan Lee after squabbling with Philip Ko during the making of Fury in Red.